m-im-ha/m-im-ha/README.md

 ## 🚀 About Me

-Self-taught software developer from **Dhaka, Bangladesh** 🇧🇩 who loves turning ideas into real, shipped products.
-I build full-stack web apps end to end — from intuitive UIs to solid backends — and I ship fast.
+Self-taught developer from **Dhaka, Bangladesh** 🇧🇩, learning software engineering the hands-on way.
+I build full-stack web apps end to end — from intuitive UIs to solid backends — and I treat every project as a way to understand the layers underneath.

-- 🛠️ I build and ship projects as an **indie hacker**
+- 📚 Learning **software engineering** by building real projects
 - 🌱 Currently going deep on **systems and DevOps**
 - 🧠 I sharpen problem-solving with **DSA challenges** on [LeetCode](https://leetcode.com/u/mimha/)
 - 🤝 Open to collaborating on ambitious projects